 Grocery Outlet Holding Corp.
-(GO) upgraded Issued by Wall Street Gurus
+(GO) Upgraded Issued by Wall Street Gurus

 Grocery Outlet Holding Corp.
-(NASDAQ:GO) went down by -6.37% from its latest closing price compared to the recent 1-year high of $46.37.
-The company’s stock price has collected -4.23% of loss in the last five trading sessions.
+(NASDAQ:GO) went up by 2.38% from its latest closing price compared to the recent 1-year high of $46.37.
+The company’s stock price has collected 1.49% of gains in the last five trading sessions.

 Is It Worth Investing in Grocery Outlet Holding Corp.
 (NASDAQ :GO) Right Now?

 Grocery Outlet Holding Corp.
-(NASDAQ:GO) scored a price-to-earnings ratio above its average ratio, recording 76.06 x from its present earnings ratio.
+(NASDAQ:GO) scored a price-to-earnings ratio above its average ratio, recording 75.82 x from its present earnings ratio.
+Opinions of the stock are interesting as 6 analysts out of 12 who provided ratings for Grocery Outlet Holding Corp. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 6 rated it as “hold,” and 0 as “sell.”

 Sponsored

+The average price from analysts is $46.55, which is $2.27 above the current price.
 GO currently public float of 87.85M and currently shorts hold a 7.89% ratio of that float.
-Today, the average trading volume of GO was 1.21M shares.
+Today, the average trading volume of GO was 1.17M shares.

 GO’s Market Performance

-GO stocks went down by -4.23% for the week, with a monthly drop of -3.62% and a quarterly performance of 35.37%, while its annual performance rate touched 35.98%.
-The volatility ratio for the week stands at 4.16% while the volatility levels for the past 30 days are set at 2.91% for Grocery Outlet Holding Corp.
-The simple moving average for the period of the last 20 days is -4.92% for GO stocks with a simple moving average of 29.56% for the last 200 days.
+GO stocks went up by 1.49% for the week, with a monthly drop of -6.41% and a quarterly performance of 20.55%, while its annual performance rate touched 62.24%.
+The volatility ratio for the week stands at 3.46% while the volatility levels for the past 30 days are set at 3.23% for Grocery Outlet Holding Corp.
+The simple moving average for the period of the last 20 days is -2.07% for GO stocks with a simple moving average of 27.86% for the last 200 days.

 Analysts’ Opinion of GO